Parth-Nebula/Library-Management-SDSLabs-MVC-Assignment/README.md

     ```console
     extension_dir = "C:\php\ext"
     ```
+5. Restart httpd

+    cd to bin folder in your Apache installation ( C:\Apache24\bin )

+    run

+    ```console
+    httpd -k restart
+    ```

+    alternatively, you can restart Apache2.4 service from taskmanager

 Now you can run your sites by going to YourDesiredWebsiteName.org on any browser

 Note : an admin and a user account have already been made with username abc and password abc .